 A 10 day digital break and smaller daily breaks will do wonders for your mindspace, but consistently creating time and space to process the information you consume along with your thoughts and reactions is even more important.
 A mindfulness or meditation practice will help.

 - Learn the hows and whys first.
 This free 5 part video series from Kristoffer Carter explains the difference between a mindfulness practice and meditation practice, answers other questions, and challenges you to 30 days of practice.
-I am on video #4 and looking forward to the challenge.
-Join me.

 Without dedicated time and space in your day, it’s impossible to prioritize or even know what the priority really is.